Part II-What is New with Google Shopping as Free Listing Rolls out?

 What is the Free Listing on Google Shopping?

-The feeds are taken from the Google Merchant Center Accounts of the sellers who have opted for the “Surface Across Google Program”.
-The products appear in the Google Shopping organically and sellers do not pay any cost for the clicks.
+The feeds are taken from the Google Merchant Center Accounts of the sellers who have opted for the “Free Listing” Program”.
+The products appear in Google Shopping organically and sellers do not pay any cost for the clicks.

 As per the information given by Google itself, these products are ranked organically, which is based on the relevance to the query made.